MediumBob/Map-Generator-for-Ocarina-of-Time-Randomizer/README.md

-# OoT_RandomizerMappingTool
+# Map Generator for Ocarina of Time Randomizer
-**WARNING: This project is still in development!** Please be patient, as I am learning javascript on the fly here.
+**WARNING: This project is still in development!**

 # Description
 This tool visualizes the randomized map generated with the [Ocarina of Time Randomizer](https://ootrandomizer.com/) v7.1 (by TestRunner et al.) given a seed's spoiler file.